feathers-plus/authentication-local-management/misc/upgrading.md

 a-l-m addresses both concerns.

+#### Encryption is no longer performed internally
-(a) First a-l-m does not encrypt the password nor any token internally.
+a-l-m does not encrypt the password nor any token internally.
 The hooks on the user service must do so for all service calls, including those made by a-l-m. a-l-m provides a convenience hook to do so.